 President of Chester Students' Union, Steve Westgarth, commented: "The new building is a fantastic asset to the Students' Union.
 It has allowed us to expand and develop the services and facilities available, which has been widely welcomed by the students."

-Wynne Construction was appointed by Coleg Llandrillo Cymru to build the new £6m teaching block at the Glynllifon campus of Coleg Meirion-Dwyfor.
-The new colle... ...
+Wynne Construction was appointed by Grŵp Llandrillo Menai to build the new University Centre, Coleg Llandrillo (UCCL) at the campus in Rhos on Sea.
+Th... ...